Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Filtered Record Routing (`item-template.<template-name>`)

-Besides mapping topics to statically predefined items, Kafka Connector allows you to configure the _item templates_, which specify the rule needed to decide if a message can be forwarded to the clients, thus enabling a _filtered routing_.
+Besides mapping topics to statically predefined items, Kafka Connector allows you to configure the _item templates_, which specify the rule needed to decide if a message can be forwarded to the items specified by the clients, thus enabling a _filtered routing_.
 The item template leverages the _Data Extraction Language_ to extract data from Kafka records and match them against the _parameterized_ subscribed items.

 ![filtered-routing](pictures/filtered-routing.png)